 The Virginia Retirement System, an independent state agency based in Richmond, delivers retirement and other benefits to covered Virginia public sector employees through sound financial stewardship and superior customer service.
-VRS ranks as the 18th largest public or private pension fund in the U.S. and the 41st largest in the world, serving more than 742,000 active and inactive members, retirees and beneficiaries.
+VRS ranks as the 14th largest public or private pension fund in the U.S. and the 42nd largest in the world, serving more than 778,000 active and inactive members, retirees and beneficiaries.
 Members include public school teachers, political subdivision employees (cities, towns, special authorities and commissions), state agency employees, public college and university personnel, state police, Virginia law officers and the judiciary.
-Approximately 837 employers have elected to participate in VRS.
+Approximately 832 employers participate in VRS.

 Membership in the Virginia Retirement System is automatic as soon as employees begin work with a participating employer.
 (Some employers require a probationary period before their employees are enrolled in VRS.)

 Full-time salaried employees in the following categories are eligible for membership:

 - Commonwealth of Virginia (classified, part-time state employees also are eligible).